SEE PACKAGES INCLUDING ::

 Visit the impressive Swarovski boutique located in one of the oldest and most beautiful buildings in Innsbruck’s old town, or take a short journey to Swarovski Crystal Worlds in Wattens, where it all began in 1895.
 Swarovski is the world’s leading manufacturer of precision-cut crystal.
 And today, more than 110 years on, Swarovski remains a family-run enterprise under the management of Daniel Swarovski’s 4th and 5th -generation descendants.
 See the underground Chambers of Wonder dedicated to the versatile artistic interpretation of the material crystal - the result is a universe of discoveries and a simply unique experience.

 The tolling bells and multiple clocks of the Cathedral of St. James have kept the town on time for almost three centuries.
-But it's more than just an oversized clock; this church is also a fine example of Baroque architecture and an exhibition of the excessive wealth of the Hapsburg Empire.
+But it's more than just an oversized clock; this church is also a fine example of Baroque architecture and an exhibition of the excessive wealth of the Habsburg Empire.
 Constructed in the early 17th century, St. James is easily recognized by its oxidized bronze domes -- two small ones in front and one above the transept crossing.

 While the Alpenzoo's claim to fame is "the highest zoo in Europe," visitors are more impressed with the animals than the elevation.
 The park specializes in caring for creatures native to the Alps -- wolves and bears are the scary highlights.
 Still, the high altitude has its perks with amazing views from the top of the mountain where the zoo is located.